Letter Visibility & Readability Guide

 Practical guidelines to help you choose letter sizes that can actually be read at real world distances

-Calculations are based on an externally (or naturally) lit sign with all upper case Helvetica letters utilizing optimal negative space.
-Factors that may affect required letter size include color scheme, font selection, traffic and weather conditions, or sign standoff.
+Calculations are based on an externally (or naturally) lit sign using all upper case Helvetica letters with optimal negative space.
+Letter size requirements change with color contrast, font selection, traffic speed, weather, lighting, and sign standoff.

 How to Use This Letter Visibility Guide